nicholastn1/sales-calculator/README.md

 ### Tax Exemption Assumptions

 - Tax exemptions are determined by keyword matching against the product name
-- The exempt keywords are configurable via YAML file (`config/product_categories.yml`)
+- The exempt keywords are configurable in a YAML file (`config/product_categories.yml`)
 - Current exempt keywords include: book, books, chocolate, chocolates, pills, medicine, headache
 - Keyword matching is case-sensitive and uses substring matching (e.g., "chocolate bar" matches "chocolate")
 - If a product name contains any exempt keyword, the entire product is exempt from basic sales tax